cultmt616god-ship-it/intelligent-stock-prediction/draft-report.md

 7. CONCLUSION, SUMMARY AND FUTURE SCOPE

-This project developed a Share Market Management and Prediction System that combines simulated trading, portfolio management, and stock price prediction within a unified web application.
+This project developed a Stock Analysis & Market Sentiment system that combines simulated trading, portfolio management, and stock price prediction within a unified web application.
 The system enables users to register, manage a virtual wallet, execute buy/sell trades, record dividends, and view an integrated dashboard.
 Admin users can manage companies and brokers, monitor transaction volumes, and track commission income.

 On the analytics side, the project integrates an LSTM model with classical baselines and sentiment analysis of financial news.
 This aligns with recent research trends that highlight the value of combining historical and textual information.
 Unlike many prior works, however, the proposed system embeds these models into a practical management interface aimed at education and experimentation.